+INTRODUCING

 THE NEDBANK CASE STUDY

 Nedbank has a top-level framework, which differentiates between SDGs that are delivered by operations, by its financial services customer value proposition and by the outcome it wants to see through corporate and social investment.
 This is a useful approach for companies.
-The Nedbank approach clarifies the different channels through which is it possible to deliver positive impact, as an employer, an investor in the future world, and a business delivering customers solutions.
+The Nedbank approach clarifies the different channels through which it is possible to deliver positive impact, as an employer, an investor in the future world, and a business delivering customers solutions.
 Nedbank is best practice in the way that it has aligned specific executives to prioritised SDGs, building accountability for who is responsible for leading maximised action to deliver.
 This approach drives action through the core business value proposition.

+OUR PURPOSE, VISION, BRAND AND VALUES

+Our purpose To use our financial expertise to do good for individuals, families, businesses and society.

+Our vision To be the most admired financial services provider in Africa by our staff, clients,

+shareholders, regulators and society.

+Our brand promise - see money differently

+NEDBANK SUSTAINABLE DEVELOPMENT FRAMEWORK

+Social Investment (Cs) Sustainable Development Finance (Ê)

-For Nedbank to be sustainable over the long term we need to have a clear reason for our existence - a "North Star" that demonstrates what we do to help society to develop and grow, thereby helping to enable better lives for all.
-This is our purpose, it is why we have been building and growing Nedbank since its origins in 1834.
-'Doing good is easy to say, but harder to measure.
-And what gets measured and gets done.
+'For Nedbank to be sustainable over the long term we need to have a clear reason for our existence - a "North Star" that demonstrates what we do to help society to develop and grow, thereby helping enable better lives for all.
+This is our purpose - it is why we have been building and growing Nedbank since its origins in 1834.

+'Doing good is easy to say but harder to measure, and what gets measured gets done.
 The SDGs represent a single common set of measurement criteria for "doing good" or improving the state of our economy and society.
-This power of common measurement and aggregation is why we chose the SDGs to measure the delivery of "doing good" as set out in our purpose statement.
+This power of common measurement and aggregation is why we chose the SDGs to measure the delivery of "doing good" as set out in our purpose statement.'

+> Mike Brown Chief Executive

+OUR VALUES

+Our purpose

+Being honest. trustworthy, consistent and transparent in all our actions and decisions.

+Respect

+Recognising the inherent worth of every individual and treating everyone with dignity.

+Accountability

+Being prepared to take ownership of and be held accountable for our commitments and actions

+People-centred

+Investing in our people and creating an environment that empowers our people to perform distinctively and to

+Client-driven

+Creating value and delightful experiences for our clients that exceed their expectations.